weishi10141993/MuJetAnalysis_LimitSetting/README.md

 cd MuJetAnalysis_LimitSetting
 ```

-# Running the model independent limits
+# Run the model independent limits
 1. Copy updated "ws_FINAL.root" from bbBar estimation.
 It contains background p.d.f.s.

 2. In this step, the datacards for each mass points are created.